-

 Challenge Overview:

 The case challenge consists of two rounds of competition.
 During the first round, teams of up to four students will be tasked with analyzing a supply chain case.
 Teams will submit their solutions electronically by the Round 1 deadline for internal judging.
-Finalists will be chosen, and the top teams will progress to Round 2 to present their solutions to a panel of industry judges during a live, finals event.
+Finalists will be chosen, and the top three teams will progress to Round 2 to present their solutions to a panel of industry judges during a live, finals event.
 See our FAQs below for more details.

 Prizes: Winning teams will be announced live at the in-person finals event, with top teams receiving generous cash prizes: